astewart18/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
 The file in the initial fork is in a zip archive in the current working directory.
 Extract and read it in.

-Look at the structure of the data to get a feel for the preprocessing requried.
+Look at the structure of the data to get a feel for the preprocessing required.

 ```r